-The LTIP 2019 has a grant date of 2019 and a performance period of three years running from 1 January 2019.
-The scheme matures on 31 December 2021 and vests in 2022.
+The LTIP 2020 has a grant date early within the year 2020 and a performance period of three years running from 1 January 2020.
+The scheme matures on 31 December 2022 and vests in 2023.

 The award is structured to vest in accordance with the achieved 'Performance Score' as determined by reference to: